A new photographic project at The Dock

 Anna has provided the most informative classes.
 We signed up to do the course expecting to be going to Carrick to The Dock.
 Alas, Covid 19 made Anna and The Dock change the way of teaching.
 Initially, that was a disappointment but little did we know the fun we were going to have.
 Anna has a great understanding of our children with additional needs and her patience is unlimited.
 Mary and Niamh

 What a fabulous project and I loved how all the photographers got to express their interests and passions from behind a lens- a picture says a thousand words came to mind several times during our journey through this project.
-Alice thanks for organising and Anna thank you for all your time and support, you made photography very accessible.
+Anna thank you for all your time and support, you made photography very accessible.
 Séan and Marie

-Thank you Anna and Alice, we have all learnt loads again and it certainly brought out talents we may never have realised our children have.
+We have all learned loads again and it certainly brought out talents we may never have realised our children have.
 Looking forward to the exhibition.
 Niamh and Mary

 It was very rewarding, and the timing was great, it was always something nice and uplifting to look forward to.
 Anna was full of inspiration and always cheerful.
 We enjoyed it a lot.
 Thank you for introducing Jason to photography.
 It was a great course, with easy to follow audio and written instructions as well.
 Excellent delivery.
-Thank you Anna and thank you too Alice.
+Thank you Anna.
 Jason and Margaret